nebius/pysdk/README.md

-# Nebius Python SDK
+# Nebius Python® SDK

-The Nebius Python SDK is a comprehensive client library for interacting with [nebius.com](https://nebius.com) services.
+The **Nebius Python® SDK** is a comprehensive client library for interacting with [nebius.com](https://nebius.com) services.
 Built on gRPC, it supports all APIs defined in the [Nebius API repository](https://github.com/nebius/api).
 This SDK simplifies resource management, authentication, and communication with Nebius services, making it a valuable tool for developers.

+> **Note**: "Python" and the Python logos are trademarks or registered trademarks of the Python Software Foundation, used by Nebius B.V. with permission from the Foundation.

 ### Full documentation and reference